GregHarris90/Budget-Tracker/README.md

 - The user can also remove items by plugging in the matching information and pressing 'subtract funds.'

+*PWA-NOTE*

+- This web application is also fully functional "offline," to test this simply go into airplane mode or disconnect from the internet while using it and notice how it still works.

+- Then once the internet is turned back on the user's data is then updated.

 ### Main-Application

 *IMAGES BELOW*